jahndev/graalvm-native-image-example/README.md

 ```
 ## Why to implement a CLI without use of popular CLI libs or frameworks like Spring bash or Picocli?

-The non-dependency from external libs reduce resources required to keep it that external libs up to date with security
+To avoid external dependency hence reducing resources required to keep it all up to date plus security
-updates, and compatibility, to only update the graalvm and jdk if needed.
+updates etc., reducing compile-time, to only update the Graalvm and JDK if needed.

 ## Structure tree:
 ```